Secant-quandle: an invariant of braids and knots: The proof of the main theorems

-\begin{theorem} \rm{(Main theorem for knots)} The secant-quandle $SQ(K)$ is a knot invariant, where $K:=\hat{\beta}$, $\beta\in B_{2n}$, i.e., if two braids $K$ and $K'$ are equivalent, then $SQ(K)\cong SQ(K')$ in the category sense. \end{theorem} \begin{proof} Since the invariance of the braid part has already been established in Theorem \ref{thm1}, we now need to discuss the invariance of $SQ(K)$ under the stable equivalence of Birman knots, i.e., $K_{2n}$ and $\sigma_{2n}$, according to Proposition \ref{prop2}.
+\begin{remark} The proof of Lemma~\ref{lemma4} is based on the fact that new trisecants containing $2n+1$ or $2n+2$ are Type 1 or Type 2 trivial.
+The main contribution is to show that new generators containing $2n+1$ or $2n+2$ are presented by $(i,j)$ for $1\leq i\neq j \leq 2n$ in $SQ(K)$. \end{remark} \begin{theorem} \rm{(Main theorem for knots)} The secant-quandle $SQ(K)$ is a knot invariant, where $K:=\hat{\beta}$, $\beta\in B_{2n}$, i.e., if two links $K$ and $K'$ are equivalent, then $SQ(K)\cong SQ(K')$. \end{theorem} \begin{proof} Since the invariance of the braid part has already been established in Theorem \ref{thm1}, we need to discuss the invariance of $SQ(K)$ under the stable equivalence of Birman knots, i.e., $K_{2n}$ and $\sigma_{2n}$, according to Proposition \ref{prop2}.